BlockXpressio/BlockXpress-Token/README.md

 ## 🔍 Audit

-Before using this token, we recommend reviewing the audit report to ensure its security and reliability.
-You can find the audit report [here](https://github.com/Assure-DeFi/Audits/blob/main/BlockXpress_%20ERC%2020%20token_11_03_2023.pdf).
+We suggest checking out the audit report to confirm its security and reliability.
+You can access the audit report by clicking on the link provided [here](https://github.com/Assure-DeFi/Audits/blob/main/BlockXpress_%20ERC%2020%20token_11_03_2023.pdf).

 ## ℹ️ Description